garrandall/popular-music-data/tracks/the-way-i-feel-about-you-karyn-white.md

 I'm so satisfied with you in my life
 You're everything I've dreamed of
-Ooh and it feels so good when I'm in your arms
+Oh and it feels so good when I'm in your arms
 Nothing seems to matter as long as you're lovin' me

 I made a wish upon a shooting star